 The statement of activities demonstrates the degree to which the OCLTA Measure M program expenses are offset by program revenues.
-Program expenses include direct expenses, which are clearly identifiable with Measure M, and allocated indirect expenses.
-Interest expense related to the sales tax revenue bonds is reported as a direct expense of the Measure M program.
+Program expenses include direct and indirect expenses, which are identifiable with Measure M. Interest expense related to the sales tax revenue bonds is reported as a direct expense of the Measure M program.
 The borrowings are considered essential to the creation or continuing existence of the Measure M program.
-For the year ended June 30, 2018, interest expense of \$20,312 was included in Measure M program costs.
+For the fiscal year ended June 30, 2019, interest expense of \$24,253 was included in Measure M program costs.
 Program revenues include: 1) charges to customers or applicants who purchase, use, or directly benefit from services or privileges provided by Measure M; and 2) grants and contributions that are restricted to meeting the operational or capital requirements of the Measure M program.
-Taxes and other items are not reported as program revenues and instead are reported as general revenues.
+Taxes, investment earnings and other items are not reported as program revenues and instead are reported as general revenues.